georgia1515/RoboBrains472/README.md

 This is the code for our AI Wargame for Delivery 2.

 The methods "alpha_beta_minimax" was implemented and some more changes were made.
+The game can now be played against a computer using the minimax or minimax with alpha beta pruning with a choice of 3 heuristics.

 Team Name: RoboBrains